binaryphile/binaryphile.github.io/_posts/2018-09-22-approach-bash-like-a-developer-part-26-returning-values.md

 to namespace all of its locals.
 I like to namespace my locals with a trailing underscore in this situation.

-This method has also doesn't work with subshells and pipelines.
+This method also doesn't work with subshells and pipelines.

 In recent versions of bash, the best way to accomplish this is to declare the recipient of a return variable name with *local -n*.
 The